daattali/ddpcr/README.md

 gate the droplets.
 In order to benefit from the full automatic analysis, your ddPCR experiment needs to have these characteristics:

--   The experiment is a duplex ddPCR experiment.
+-   The experiment uses a two-channel ddPCR assay with three expected droplet clusters: double-negative, double-positive, and single-positive.
 -   The majority of droplets are empty (double-negative).
 -   The majority of non-empty droplets are double-positive.
--   There can be a third cluster of either FAM+ or HEX+ droplets.
+-   There can be a third cluster of either FAM+ or HEX+ droplets, but not both.

 In other words, the built-in automatic gating will work when there are three expected clusters of droplets: (1) double-negative, (2)